Covid-19 Updates

 The University of Minnesota is committed to taking prompt and effective steps intended to end sexual harassment, sexual assault, stalking, relationship violence, and related retaliation, prevent their recurrence and, as appropriate, remedy their effects.

-- Quid pro quo sexual harassment: When a University member conditions the provision of a University aid, benefit, or service on an individual’s participation in sexual conduct.
+- Quid pro quo sexual harassment occurs when a University member conditions the provision of a University aid, benefit, or service on an individual’s participation in sexual conduct.

 - unreasonably interferes with an individual’s employment or educational performance,